 However, we can’t argue with the fact that disposable diapers rarely get recycled.
-And with each disposal, a little more makes its way into landfill.
+And with each disposal, a little more makes its way into landfills.

-Hence we’ve included a coupled of choices of reusable cloth diapers sets as an excellent zero-waste choice.
+Hence we’ve included a coupled of choices of reusable cloth diapering sets as an excellent zero-waste baby choice.
 They do use polyester or PUL laminates, providing a breathable treatment to the cloth outer, which means they don’t come 100% plastic-free.

 However, we feel these cloth diapers still make a great choice.
-Especially given that once purchased, they could save thousands of disposable plastic diapers getting discarded over babies first few years.
+Especially given that they could save thousands of disposable plastic diapers once purchased and get discarded over babies’ first few years.
 The laminate helps these diapers last and provides a sealing layer.
-And with people suggesting that you’ll only need around 12 reusable diapers over the first few years in total any new parent stands to save a lot of plastic.
+And with people suggesting that you’ll only need around 12 reusable diapers over the first few years in total, any new parent stands to save a lot of diaper waste.

-Thankfully excellent balms in a glass jar can keep babies diapers feelings comfortable and avoid those nasty rashes.
+Thankfully excellent balms in a glass jar can keep babies’ diapers feeling comfortable and avoid those nasty rashes.
 Add one of these glass jars to your baby registry in preparation for the inevitable diapers rash.

 Our pick from BALM!
-Baby is all-natural, USA made, vegan and cruelty-free.
+Baby (amazon) is all-natural, USA-made, vegan, and cruelty-free.

-Next up, Bamboo Organics make these baby cloth wipes from bamboo providing a super soft, hypoallergenic and naturally antibacterial cloth wipe.
-Made from sustainably sourced bamboo, this set of 6 zero-waste baby wipes make a terrific top-up gift idea for baby.
-Or gifted as a stand-alone baby wipes essential for any new parent or zero waste baby shower.
+Next up, Bamboo Organics make these baby cloth wipes from bamboo, providing a super soft, hypoallergenic, and naturally antibacterial cloth wipe.
+Made from sustainably sourced bamboo, this set of 6 zero-waste baby wipes make a terrific top-up gift idea for babies and will help parents acheive less waste.
+Or gifted as stand-alone baby wipes essential for any new parent or zero waste baby shower.

-Many may not realise that wet wipes contain plastic to help them hold their shape.
-Much like the cloth wipes above Tiny Alpaca (UK) have come to the rescue with these super cute organic muslin burp cloths.
-Perfect to a gently wipe away of spilt baby food or for that urgent car seat clean up.
+Many may not realize that wet wipes contain plastic to help them hold their shape.
+With the cloth wipes above, Tiny Alpaca has come to the rescue with these super cute organic muslin burp cloths.
+Perfect to gently wipe away spilled baby food or for that urgent car seat clean-up.

-Named Hana, after their product designers firstborn, she designed these bamboo wraps for mums by mums.
+Named Hana, after their product designer’s first child, she designed these bamboo wraps for mums by mums.
+And they come in a range of colors to suit a little one.
 Of course, Dad can use them too.
-And they come in a range of colours to suit a little one.

-In a metal tin, last in our list of zero waste baby products, this balm made from the calendula flower and is suitable for both mum and baby.
-Sooth the skin, alleviate diaper rash and save the planet from another plastic tub.
-Ideal for diaper rash and minor abrasions, both mom and the little one will love this.
+In a metal tin, last in our list of zero waste baby products, this balm is made from the calendula flower and is suitable for both mum and baby.
+Soothe the skin, alleviate diaper rash, and save the planet from another plastic tub.
+Ideal for diaper rash, sensitive skin, and minor abrasions, both mom and the little one will love this.
 And they are the perfect gift for a zero-waste baby shower.